I-290

 The idea of designating Route 52 as an interstate highway dates to the early 1970s.
 In 1982, two causes spurred the idea forward in Connecticut.
 The first was the desire to boost the local economy; the second was the set of recent events involving plans for I-84 to Providence.

 Rhode Island cancelled its portion of in 1982, but Connecticut still favored extending the highway.
-It was reported that the federal government would approved the extension only if the endpoint was another interstate highway.
+It was reported that the federal government would approve the extension only if the endpoint was another interstate highway.
 (There are plenty of counterexamples, but let that stand.)
 If Route 52 became an interstate, it would be a natural stopping point for I-84, a few miles short of the state line.

 In August 1982, Congressman Sam Gejdenson proposed renumbering Route 52 as an extension of I-290, which already existed in Massachusetts.
 Gov. William O'Neill asked the U.S. Transportation Secretary to consider the interstate designation, which was approved within a year.